 There are many cases in which a smart entrepreneur developed a marvelous business that provided a good living for him and his family.
 Then, the entrepreneur became too old to run things properly, and was also too old to plan for the business’s next step, whether that was moving the business to the next generation, or efficiently liquidating the business.
 Now the business owner is in a tough position because the business now may have to be folded up in a very inefficient fashion, involving expensive court proceedings.

 Therefore, if you are beginning to think about protecting your business for the future, then that is most likely the right time to begin succession planning.

 Is There a Difference Between Succession Planning and Estate Planning?

 Actually, succession planning and estate planning are really two sides of the same coin.
 Both types of planning are laser-focused on finding an efficient way to transfer wealth at the time of someone’s passing, or during a person’s lifetime.
-The only real difference is that estate planning deals mostly with distribution of a personal estate, whereas business succession planning is focused on a closely held, or family-owned, business.
+The only real difference is that estate planning deals mostly with the distribution of a personal estate, whereas business succession planning is focused on a closely held, or family-owned, business.

 And that brings us back to Bob.
 After working with Bob on the many options for his pizza business succession plan, Bob and the experts at Doane & Doane came up with a solid, efficient, and effective plan.
-Bob’s succession plan keeps the pizza business moving into the future beyond Bob’s lifetime, and allows his children to be as involved in the continuation of the business as they feel comfortable.
+Bob’s succession plan keeps the pizza business moving into the future beyond Bob’s lifetime and allows his children to be as involved in the continuation of the business as they feel comfortable.

 Overall, the great benefit for Bob was that he gained considerable peace of mind.
-Before coming to us at Doane & Doane, Bob was apprehensive about what would happen to his business, but was also afraid to take the plunge into actual succession planning.
+Before coming to us at Doane & Doane, Bob was apprehensive about what would happen to his business but was also afraid to take the plunge into actual succession planning.
 After working with us, Bob was happy to be relieved of all that worry.